himanshu-rawat77/Credence/README.md

 [![Finternet](https://img.shields.io/badge/Finternet-Protocol-orange?style=for-the-badge)](https://finternet.org/)

-**Credence** is a revolutionary decentralized marketplace for invoice financing that transforms traditional receivables into programmable financial assets on Solana.
-Built on the Finternet protocol, Credence bridges real-world trade with on-chain liquidity, enabling businesses to unlock immediate working capital while providing financiers with transparent, trustless investment opportunities backed by real-world receivables.
+**Credence** is a decentralized invoice financing marketplace built on **Solana** and powered by the **Finternet protocol**, transforming real-world receivables into programmable financial assets and bridging trade finance with on-chain liquidity.

-## 🎯 The Problem We Solve
+##  The Problem We Solve

-### For Businesses (SMEs)
-- **Cash Flow Bottlenecks**: 30-120 day payment cycles create liquidity constraints
-- **Limited Access**: Traditional banks offer slow, bureaucratic financing solutions
-- **Opaque Pricing**: Hidden fees and unclear risk assessments
-- **Credit Barriers**: Smaller businesses struggle with limited credit history

-### For Financiers
-- **Limited Asset Classes**: Few transparent ways to access receivables as investments
-- **Lack of Liquidity**: Trillions in trade receivables remain locked and unproductive
-- **Centralized Systems**: Traditional financing lacks transparency and efficiency
+Global trade finance is broken.
+Businesses wait 30–120 days to unlock cash tied up in receivables, while banks offer slow, opaque, and exclusionary financing.
+At the same time, trillions in invoices sit idle—illiquid, unproductive, and locked inside centralized systems—leaving financiers with limited, inefficient ways to deploy capital.
+What’s missing is an interoperable financial base layer that can turn receivables into programmable assets, deliver instant liquidity, and ensure transparency at scale.
+This is where **Solana’s high-performance rails** and the **Finternet protocol’s open architecture** come together to transform trade finance into a borderless, on-chain marketplace.

-## 💡 Our Solution
+##  Our Solution

 Credence introduces a **Solana-native model** for invoice financing that combines trustless infrastructure with real-world trade:

-### 🔗 Core Features
+###  Core Features

 #### 1. **Invoice Tokenization on Solana**
 - **NFT Route**: Each invoice as a unique NFT with embedded metadata on Solana